Relintai/pandemonium_engine_docs/tutorials/io/saving_games.rst

 Additionally, our implementation assumes no Persist objects are children of other Persist objects.
 Otherwise, invalid paths would be created.
 To accommodate nested Persist objects, consider saving objects in stages.
-Load parent objects first so they are available for the :ref:`add_child()
+Load parent objects first so they are available for the `add_child()
 <class_node_method_add_child>`
 call when child objects are loaded.
-You will also need a way to link children to parents as the :ref:`NodePath
+You will also need a way to link children to parents as the `NodePath
 <class_nodepath>` will likely be invalid.